trivago/trivago-gtm-template/README.md

 Don't forget to update the cookieName if that was changed earlier;

 Now let's configure the trigger for that tag:
-1. Clost the tag configuration and open the trigger selection window;
+1. Close the tag configuration and open the trigger selection window;
 2. Click on **+** to create a new trigger and select the **Page view** type;
 3. Select **Some Page Views** radio button;
 4. Modify the settings and configure the trigger to fire only one **Page URL** containing **trv_reference**![Image of settings](https://raw.githubusercontent.com/Gaikanomer9/trivago_scripts/master/settings.png)